 Speech Processing, Applications of Machine Learning

-Brandon Brown pursued doctoral training in superconductivity and low-temperature physics, with postdoctoral work in science communication.
+Brandon R Brown pursued doctoral training in superconductivity and low-temperature physics, with postdoctoral work in science communication.
 Once at the University of San Francisco, he shifted his research focus to sensory biophysics.
-His laboratory, his research students, and various collaborators have explored the electric and magnetic sensory abilities of a variety of creatures.
-Currently, he is completing a book about the life and work of German physicist Max Planck (1858-1947), to be...
+He and his collaborators and students explored the electric and magnetic sensory abilities of a variety of creatures.
+Brandon served as associate dean for sciences, during which time the university completed planning stages for the Lo Schiavo Center for Science...

-High-temperature superconductivity, Sensory biophysics, Science communication, The life and work of Max Planck
+High-temperature superconductivity, Sensory biophysics, History of science, Science communication, Fundraising

 Carolyn Brown received her PhD in English from the University of California–Davis.
 Her specialization is Shakespeare and Renaissance / Early Modern literature, from a feminist, psychoanalytic, historicist, and /or political perspective.
 She has published in several anthologies on Shakespeare and the following journals: Studies in English Literature 1500–1900; Texas Studies in Literature and Language; Studies in Philology; American Imago; Literature and Psychology; Clio: A Journal of Literature...